Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/output/file.rst

    by default the output path is composed of:
    ``{base path}/{file name}{frame number}.{extension}``.

-   Besides being split into 2 settings, in all other respects, this setting is treated the same as the :ref:`render output path <render_output-filepath>`.
+   Besides being split into two settings, in all other respects, this setting is treated the same as the :ref:`render output path <render_output-filepath>`.
 File Format label
    Shows the selected File Format.